Ventus-Interactive/MAGE/README.md

   - owned by the server
   - data changes will be propagated to clients
   - can only be set by auth
     - clients can request to set the data

 #### Physics (module)
-- Global Forces (wind, objects, etc..)
+- Global Forces (wind, water, gravity, drag, etc..)

+- Collision/Trigger Callbacks
+  - Entities can assign a callback or callback group
+    - a callback is function signature
+    - a callback group is a group of entities that share a single callback

 - Box Sweep, Raycast